lxkeshu/citizen-grievance-redressal-system/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that is short and to the point.
+It lets people do anything they want with your code as long as they provide attribution back to you and don't hold you liable.

+### What you can do with this code:
+- ✅ Commercial use
+- ✅ Modify
+- ✅ Distribute
+- ✅ Private use

+### What you must do:
+- ℹ️ Include the original copyright notice
+- ℹ️ Include the license text

+### What you cannot do:
+- ❌ Hold the author liable

+For more information, please refer to the [LICENSE](LICENSE) file in the root directory.

 ## Acknowledgments

 - Firebase for backend services